 7. Don’t Carry Your Social Security Number In Your Wallet

-This seems obvious but also don’t carry any private information that may contain your social security number which can be on many different kinds of documents, such as credit card applications, bank applications or your health plan.
+This seems obvious, but don’t carry any private information that may contain your social security number, which can be on many different kinds of documents, such as credit card applications, bank applications, or your health plan.